On slice measures of Green currents on CP(2): Introduction

 We remark that the continuity of $\psi |_J$ is satisfied by suspensions of Latt\`es maps on $\mathbb{P}^1$, we provide explicit computations of $T$, $\mu$ and $\psi$ in Section \ref{sec:relevedeLattes}. \\

 {\bf Acknowledgements :} The first author thanks the Simons Foundation, Laura DeMarco and Mattias Jonsson for the invitation at the Simons Symposium on Algebraic, Complex and Arithmetic Dynamics, in Schloss Elmau in August 2022.
 His research is partially funded by the European Research Council (ERC GOAT 101053021).
-The authors benefited from the support of the French government "Investissements d'Avenir" program integrated to France 2030 (ANR-11-LABX-0020-01).
+The two authors benefited from the support of the French government "Investissements d'Avenir" program integrated to France 2030 (ANR-11-LABX-0020-01).
+We thank the referee, whose advices and careful reading enabled us to improve the exposition of the article.